Muuur/many/README.md

-# Many
+# Many 6.1

-This program search and count files or file sizes in directories with filters
+This program search and count how many files, or file sizes there are in specified directories with glob filters

 ---